• Courses

 So, when you create a new GA4 event tag, you will need to:

-- And then event name + parameters
+• And then event name + parameters

 This tag can contain a lot of settings/configurations.
 If you link it with other GA4 event tags, they will inherit some changes.

 But at the same time, you can still configure additional settings in your event tag.
-If a particular parameter/field is configured in both the event tag and the configuration tag, the event tag’s field gets a higher priority.

 Now, let’s continue the configuration of an event.
 Enter the event name.
 Since we are tracking the login event and the name “login” is recommended by Google, this is exactly what we will enter.

 And then, let’s enter an additional parameter, the login method.
-To do that, expand the Event Parameters section, click Add Row, and then enter method in the Parameter Name field and insert the previously created Data Layer Variable in the Value field.
+To do that, expand the Event Parameters section, click Add Row, and then enter method in the Event Parameter field and insert the previously created Data Layer Variable in the Value field.
 You can insert the variable by clicking the button next to that field.

 Why did I enter the method in the Parameter Name field?
 Because I saw that in the list of Recommended Events.